violetrollergirl/violetrollergirl.com/booking-guide/index.md

 I also suggest spending a bit of time perusing the [Good Client Guide](https://goodclientguide.com/), a companion website that has compiled much of the same information.

-## Start here: once you know you want to meet
+## Start here: once you know you want to meet me

 Everyone I meet begins at my [booking form]({% link index.html %}#contact).
 Additionally, my booking form offers some [rather novel privacy-preserving features]({% link colophon.md %}#privacy-guarantees-of-first-contact) that you may find valuable if you need extra levels of discretion, so it behooves you to use it.